mechanicles/mechanicles.github.io/_posts/2019-12-26-primary-or-default-flag-to-the-rails-models.md

 **Update:** Please check updated changes <a href="https://github.com/mechanicles/set_as_primary/blob/master/CHANGELOG.md" target="_blank">here</a>.

-In some client projects, I found that there was one common requirement: setting a primary or default flag for models like EmailAddress, PhoneNumber, Address, etc. which belong to User/Person model or polymorphic model.
+In some client projects, I found that there was one common requirement: setting a primary or default boolean flag for models like EmailAddress, PhoneNumber, Address, etc. which belong to User/Person model or polymorphic model.

 I found that in those projects, I had added almost the same backend code which worked pretty good.
 I wanted to create a gem for this but didn't work on